NOT the 1921 census

 South Notts Advertiser 1854

 There is a card index covering the 1850s to c.1980.N.B.
-These titles (other than some issues of the Newark Herald) are not currently included in the British Newspaper Archive, although there may be relevant articles in other titles accessible via this FREE subscription available in Inspire Libraries and at Nottinghamshire Archives.
+These titles are not all currently included in the British Newspaper Archive, although there may be relevant articles in other titles accessible via this FREE subscription available in Inspire Libraries and at Nottinghamshire Archives.

 The trade directories, covering the period from around 1784 to 1971, give contemporary information about Newark, including listings of local industries, and prominent people.
 There is also wide coverage for Nottinghamshire directories in microfiche format.